HaifaS/ExpediaTask-HotelDeals/ABOUT.md

 Since server-side pagination is not allowed to send it in the query parameters so I considered that the total record count is equal the length of returned list and implement the client-side pagination. there are no issues if I can get the total hotels offers which are matching the searching criteria.

+	Assumption 3 :
+modest design will be fairly accepted.

 **faced Issues :

 Choosing knockout for developing this web site which is not one of the supported languages in Heroku ,was made hosting a challenging task since you have to create the Buildpack Api,so this point was missing and Github pages hosting service was used instead.